 Nigeria is the most populous country in Africa, with a birth rate of about 37/1000. each year, at least 7 million babies are born.
 The current total for children under the age of five stands at nearly 31 million.
-Up to 96% of deaths among children under 12 months of age in developing countries result from suboptimal breastfeeding.
-Therefore adequate
+Up to 96% of deaths among children under 12 breastfeeding is invaluable in preventing infant mortality.